Murao's blog

 Tags

-adjectives baseball brain classical Japanese communication cooking custom disasters drinks favorite anime greetings health Japanese climate Japanese custom manners my experiences my opinions noodles nouns pastimes personalities places pronouns seasonal traditions sushi tableware train video game
+adjectives baseball brain classical Japanese communication cooking custom disasters drinks education favorite anime greetings health Japanese climate Japanese custom manners my experiences my opinions noodles nouns pastimes personalities places pronouns seasonal traditions sushi tableware train video game

 © Murao's blog